emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 #def contra-Yoneda-lemma
     (funext : FunExt)
     (A : U)                         -- The ambient type.
-    (AisSegal : is-segal A)          -- A proof that A is Segal.
+    (is-segal-A : is-segal A)          -- A proof that A is Segal.
     (a : A)                         -- The representing object.
     (C : A -> U)                    -- A type family.
     (CisContra : isContraFam A C)    -- A contravariant family.
-    : is-equiv ((z : A) -> hom A z a -> C z) (C a) (contra-evid A a C) := ((contra-yon A AisSegal a C CisContra , contra-yon-evid A AisSegal a C CisContra funext) , (contra-yon A AisSegal a C CisContra , contra-evid-yon A AisSegal a C CisContra))
+    : is-equiv ((z : A) -> hom A z a -> C z) (C a) (contra-evid A a C) := ((contra-yon A is-segal-A a C CisContra , contra-yon-evid A is-segal-A a C CisContra funext) , (contra-yon A is-segal-A a C CisContra , contra-evid-yon A is-segal-A a C CisContra))
 ```